Forex Market: Indian rupee slips against US dollar - East Coast Daily English

-In the forex market, the domestic currency Indian rupee has slipped against the US dollar in the early hours of trading.
+In the Forex market the domestic currency Indian rupee has slipped against the US Dollar.

-As per the market experts, the weak opening Indian rupee was due to the foreign fund outflow and the weak opening of Indian share market.
-But the easing crude oil price and the weakening of US dollar against other currencies helped the Indian rupee from big loss.
+As per the market experts the reason for the downfall of Indian rupee is the rising crude oil price and the demand for US dollar in the global market.
+The weak opening of Indian share market also weighed upon the Indian rupee.

-At the Interbank Foreign Exchange, the Indian rupee opened at 71.20 and slipped to 71.22 against the US dollar lowering by 20 paise.
-Indian rupee has settled trading at 71.02 against US dollar on Monday.
+At the Interbank Foreign Exchange the Indian rupee opened at 71.60 and then slipped to 71.71 against the US dollar registering a loss of 17 paise.
+The Indian rupee has settled trading on Tuesday at 71.54 against US dollar.

-The ‘Dollar Index’, the measure which gauges the US currency’s strength against a basket of six currencies fell by 0.04% to 99.09.
+Meanwhile, ‘Dollar Index’ which measures the strength of the US currency against the basket of six currencies rose by 0.02% to 98.31.

 Post Your Comments